juice-shop/pwning-juice-shop/part1/running.md

 5. Browse to your Raspberry Pi's IP address on port 3000, i.e.
    `http://<ip of your raspi>:3000`

-ℹ️ This Docker image **does not** work on a Raspberry Pi 3 or older because some included native libraries were compiled on an `ARMv8` processor.
+ℹ️ This Docker image **does not work on a 32bit Linux** installation on Raspberry Pi!

 ### Vagrant